An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear

-The \textit{labeled cut distance} between two edge weighted graphs $G_1$ and $G_2$ on the same finite vertex set $V$ is defined as (Note: The reader who is only interested in the proof of Theorem~\ref{teo:main} can now skip to subsection~\ref{sec:Frieze-Kannan}.)
+The \textit{labeled cut distance} between two edge-weighted graphs $G_1$ and $G_2$ on the same finite vertex set $V$ is defined as (Note: The reader who is only interested in the proof of Theorem~\ref{teo:main} can now skip to subsection~\ref{sec:Frieze-Kannan}.)

 If $G_1$ and $G_2$ are are defined on possibly different $n$-element vertex sets, then we write where $G_1'$ and $G_2'$ range over all graphs with vertex set $\{1,2,\dots,n\}$ which are isomorphic to $G_1$ and $G_2$, respectively.
-We are ready to define the cut distance between two arbitrary graphs.
-Given two edge weighted graphs $G_1$ and $G_2$ on $m$ and $n$ vertices, respectively, the \textit{cut distance} between them is given by which can be shown to be well defined.
-The distance function $\delta_\square$ is a pseudometric on the set of edge weighted graphs (it is symmetric and satisfies the triangle inequality, but $\delta_\square(G_1,G_2)=0$ does not imply that $G_1$ and $G_2$ are isomorphic).
-We say that a sequence edge weighted graphs $G_1,G_2,\dots$ is \textit{convergent} if it is Cauchy with respect to $\delta_\square$.
+We are now ready to define the cut distance between two arbitrary graphs.
+Given two edge-weighted graphs $G_1$ and $G_2$ on $m$ and $n$ vertices, respectively, the \textit{cut distance} between them is given by which can be shown to be well defined.
+The distance function $\delta_\square$ is a pseudometric on the set of edge-weighted graphs (it is symmetric and satisfies the triangle inequality, but $\delta_\square(G_1,G_2)=0$ does not imply that $G_1$ and $G_2$ are isomorphic).
+We say that a sequence edge-weighted graphs $G_1,G_2,\dots$ is \textit{convergent} if it is Cauchy with respect to $\delta_\square$.